coaxial/hello/_posts/2022-10-31-dull-knives-and-technical-debt.md

 Debt (within reason) is an acceptable way of doing business.
 It's simply a cost effective way to keep going while not having enough revenue or cash flow to sustain the business.
-It is clear how much the debt costs and projecting whether it can be repaid or serviced over time.
+It is clear how much the debt costs, and whether it can be repaid or serviced over time.

-None of that applies to code.
+None of this applies to code.
 Technical debt is notoriously hard to measure, let alone quantify its servicing cost.
-It isn't possible to plug a rate into a spreadsheet and calculate that new work will take 5 or 10% longer to deliver because of technical debt: nobody knows the interest rate at the time when that debt is taken on.
+It isn't possible to plug a rate into a spreadsheet and calculate that new work will take 5 or 10% longer to deliver because of technical debt: nobody knows the interest rate at the time when the debt is taken on.
 Only that there is bad technical debt and worse technical debt.